How to avoid getting sick in India

 - Paracetamol and Ibuprofen.

-- Natural ginger tablets.
-There was a time on the train in the south of India where the train was really rocking so ginger tablets help with motion sickness.
+- Natural ginger tablets – there was a time on the train in the south of India where the train was really rocking so ginger tablets help with motion sickness.
 They are also good for settling an uneasy stomach.

 - Hydralytes – to help replace electrolytes and assist with dehydration if necessary, particularly if you have had vomiting or diarrhoea.